sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/niHshankashArngadevaH/saMgItaratnAkaraH.md

  The Sangītaratnākara of Śārngadeva is one of the most important works on music now available It is besides, one of the longest works on music in Sanskrit It is a very comprehensive exposition of the subject, dealing with all aspects Ever since it was written it has remained the standard work on music, it has beendrawn upon profusely, as authority, by all subsequent writers on the subject Perhaps it has superseded many earlier works and obscured them, and they have disappeared from the field But it has never been superseded till now.

- A complete edition of the work was undertaken by Kalivara Vedāntavāgıśa and Śārada Prasāda Ghosha from Calcutta with the commentary of Simhabhūpāla some time back, and the first volume containing the Svarādhyāya was published in 1879 from the New Arya Press, [Calcutta](# "The book has become very rare and difficult to obtain")In the Preface to that [edition](# "p II"), it hadbeen promised that the remaining portions too would be published, but it does not seem that any further progress had been made in that direction At that time they had access only to a very defective copy of the commentary of Kallinātha, which, as they say, was very unintelligible, owing to numerous clerical [mistakes](# "p IV")” As for Sımhabhūpāla's commentary appearing in this edition, there is no indication of the source of the manuscripts The Preface does not mention the point at all Evidently they must have had access to a complete copy, since they had projected a complete edition The manuscripts known to us and utilised for this edition will be noticed in the course of this introduction.
+ A complete edition of the work was undertaken by Kalivara Vedāntavāgıśa and Śārada Prasāda Ghosha from Calcutta with the commentary of Simhabhūpāla some time back, and the first volume containing the Svarādhyāya was published in 1879 from the New Arya Press, Calcutta[^1]In the Preface to that edition[^2], it hadbeen promised that the remaining portions too would be published, but it does not seem that any further progress had been made in that direction At that time they had access only to a very defective copy of the commentary of Kallinātha, which, as they say, was very unintelligible, owing to numerous clerical mistakes[^3]” As for Sımhabhūpāla's commentary appearing in this edition, there is no indication of the source of the manuscripts The Preface does not mention the point at all Evidently they must have had access to a complete copy, since they had projected a complete edition The manuscripts known to us and utilised for this edition will be noticed in the course of this introduction.
- The text of Sangītaratnākara with the commentary of Kallinātha has been edited in the Anandasrama Sanskrit Series as No 35 in [1896](# "In two volumes")In preparing this present edition, Pandit Subrahmanya Sastrihas made use of both the editions The text has been compared with manuscripts available in the various libraries in and near Madras and the commentary of Kallinātha has been compared with the manuscript in the Tanjore Palace [Library](# "Descriptive Catalogue, Vol XVI, No 10749") The printed editions have been carefully compared with these manuscripts and the readings have been improved.
+ The text of Sangītaratnākara with the commentary of Kallinātha has been edited in the Anandasrama Sanskrit Series as No 35 in 1896[^4]In preparing this present edition, Pandit Subrahmanya Sastrihas made use of both the editions The text has been compared with manuscripts available in the various libraries in and near Madras and the commentary of Kallinātha has been compared with the manuscript in the Tanjore Palace Library[^5] The printed editions have been carefully compared with these manuscripts and the readings have been improved.

+[^1]: "The book has become very rare and difficult to obtain"

+[^2]: "p II"

+[^3]: "p IV"

+[^4]: "In two volumes"

+[^5]: "Descriptive Catalogue, Vol XVI, No 10749"

  The plan was to add an English translation of the text at the end of each volume for the portion contained in it It is very unfortunate that the late Pandit Subrahmanya Sastri was not able to prepare the translation That work has devolved on me, along with the responsibility to see through the press the matter for the later portions which he had got ready The English translation for the first adhyāya is ready The delay in issuing this first volume, which had been printed more than a year ago, is due to the time taken for getting the English translation ready At this stage, the problem of printing paper became a very acute one and it is not found possible at present to print the English translation Therefore the first volume containing the first adhyāya is being issued, along with the commentaries and also appendices The second and the third adhyāyas have been printed and the printing of the fourth adhyāya has begun and the second volume containing these three adhyāyas will appear very soon Unfortunately we have to hold up printing any further matter on account of difficulty in securing the needed paper It is proposed to publish the remaining portion in a few convenient volumes and the English translation will appear in a separate volume for the entire text.